taskrabbit/waistband/README.md

 ```

 For paginating the results, you can use the `#paginated_results` method, which requires the [Kaminari](https://github.com/amatsuda/kaminari), gem.
 If you use another gem, you can just override the method, etc.

-### Stringify All

-For convenience, Waistband provides two mixins useful to stringify Arrays and Hashes recursively in the `Waistband::StringifyAll::Array` and `Waistband::StringifyAll::Hash` modules.
-Feel free to include them into your Array or Hash classes as necessary in an initializer if needed.

 ### Model